 The school increased its admission number to 75 pupils from September 2012 and this continued until September 2018 when the school had 75 pupils in most year groups from Reception to Year 6.

-As well as our class teachers we also employ specialist staff to provide French, PE and Forest School lessons.
+As well as our class teachers we also employ specialist staff to provide French, PE, Computing and Forest School lessons.
 We also employ a range of Cover Supervisors, Teaching Assistants, Special Needs Assistants a Behaviour Mentor and a Family Liaison Worker to ensure that pupils not only have access to academic achievement but also equality of opportunity.

 The school offers an enviable range of extended services and this has had an impact on pupils’ experiences and outcomes.
 For example, pupils have performed at The Manchester City Stadium, The Plaza Theatre and Stockport Town Hall and have represented Stockport for many years in the Greater Manchester Games.

 A range of specialist providers, along with school staff, are used to ensure quality provision and using Pupil Premium funding, many activities are subsidised.
 Payment for after school activities is cashless using a system called ‘ParentPay’.
-The school has a well-established Breakfast Club which serves the needs of around 90 pupils per day.
+The school has a well-established Breakfast Club which can serve the needs of around 90 pupils per day.